Anttatian/rsschool-cv/cv.md

 I liked programming since my youth, and when I realized that I wanted to work from home, I decided to move to a completely different area.

 My husband works as a testing engineer, I wrote my first lines with his support.
 Now I write it myself, there are a couple of sites in my piggy bank, each time I study something new I find a lot of mistakes in them, but my hands do not reach to redo it.
 I'll probably just rewrite them later.
-Now I'm pretty confident in using **HTML , CSS**.
+Now I'm pretty confident in using **HTML, CSS**.
 I figured out a little about **flex, Github**.
 I really want to understand **JS**.

 Until I figured out exactly what I like about all this.
 The main thing is that it really brings me pleasure.
 ****